 Jag Niwas, now Taj Lake Palace was built in 1743 by Maharana Jagat Singh II, as a summer palace.
 It has been now converted into a 5 stars hotel.
 You can only visit it if you book a room there.
 It must surely be one of the world’s most beautiful and romantic hotels

 another palace that seems to float on the water.
 It was constructed by three Maharanas of the Mewar kingdom.
 The construction started in 1551, and got completed by 1652.
 Formerly used as the royal family’s summer palace, it now hosts chic functions and receptions.
-Boat trips on the lake make a halt here.
+Boat trips from the City Palace make a halt here.

 The City Palace is a vast complex of eleven smaller palaces, begun in 1559 by the Maharana Udai Singh.

 He established his main residence there after fleeing Chittorgarh, which had been captured by the Mughals.
 Built on a rise beside Pichola Lake, it is in a fusion of the Rajput and Mughal architectural styles.
-Each descendant added extensions or embellishments.
+Each descendant added extensions or embellishments over a period of 400 years.
 Today the City Palace complex is 250m long, some 30m high and absolutely magnificent.

 Part of the palace is the home of the current Maharana and his family.
 Another part has been converted into a luxury hotel, and the third part is a museum.
 Every evening you can see a son et lumière show retracing the history of the Mewar kingdom.

-Further along the bank below the palace there is a jetty where you can embark for a boat trip on Pichola Lake.
+Every evening from 7 to 8 p.m., there is a sound and light show (in English) within the palace telling the story of the Mewar.
+Further along the bank, below the palace there is a jetty where you can embark for a boat trip on Pichola Lake.

 This 138-room haveli (mansion) that stands on the platform of the Gangori Ghat was built by Amir Chand Badwa, prime minister at the Mewar royal court.

-It is now a museum and also puts on performances of traditional Rajasthani dance and music every evening like Kathputli (traditional art of puppetry).
+It is now a museum and also puts on performances of traditional Rajasthani dance and music every evening.

 Udaipur is a particularly pleasant town to stroll around.
 The main sights are all in the old town.